firedrakeproject/firedrake/README.rst

 for the required packages on Mac OS systems.
 Obtaining a build environment for PyOP2 consists of the following:

 1. Install Xcode.
-For OS X 10.9 (Mavericks) this is possible through the App Store.
+For OS X 10.9 (Mavericks) and later this is possible through the App Store.
 For earlier versions, try https://developer.apple.com/downloads (note that on OS X 10.7 (Lion) you will need to obtain Xcode 4.6 rather than Xcode 5)